-AMT 53 Brakes (3)
+AMT 53 Brakes (4)

 Explains design requirements and reconditioning practices of automotive brakes.
-Various mechanical, hydraulic, vacuum, and electrical/ electronic principles are applied to troubleshooting, servicing, and repairing of drums, discs, power assist units, parking, and Anti-lock Braking Systems (ABS).
-(15 lecture; 90 lab hours) Prerequisite: AMT 25; or consent of instructor.
+Various mechanical, hydraulic, vacuum, and electrical/electronic principles are applied to troubleshooting, servicing, and repairing of drums, discs, power assist units, parking, and Anti-lock Braking Systems (ABS).
+Students participating in the AMT program are required to have a valid driver's license.
+Verification of its validity will be made during class; anyone without a current driver's license will be disenrolled.
+A tool set as listed by Leeward CC's AMT program is required.
+(30 lecture; 110 lab hours)